 It's important that you continue to take your treatment and here are some things you can do in the meantime:

 Mistakes are sometimes made – you may be entitled to free treatment, but are still sent a bill.
-Contact THT Direct for confidential advice.
+Get in touch with THT Direct and we’ll put you in touch with a local advice service, or you can look up your local CAB.

 Download Will I have to pay? for further details.